will-ockmore/httpx-retries/docs/index.md

 ## Features

-HTTPX Retries builds on the patterns users will expect from `urllib` and `requests`.
+HTTPX Retries builds on the patterns users expect from `urllib` and `requests`.
 The typical approach has been to use [urllib3's Retry](https://urllib3.readthedocs.io/en/latest/reference/urllib3.util.html#urllib3.util.Retry) utility to configure a retry policy.
 The equivalent code to match the above example using [requests](https://requests.readthedocs.io/en/latest/) is: